charliemblack/gemfire-k8s-cache-xml/readme.md

 # GemFire Cache.xml Configuration with Kubernetes Demo

-GemFire allows configuration via a cache.xml file.
-In scenarios where end users don't have ownership of the solution, managing this file on the file system becomes a challenge.
-VMware GemFire for Kubernetes addresses this by providing a method to place items on the file system before GemFire starts using containers.
+In situations where end users lack ownership of the platform, effectively managing files on the file system poses a challenge.
+VMware GemFire for Kubernetes tackles this issue by offering a method to pre-position items on the file system before GemFire initiates, leveraging containerization.
+Primarily, these files comprise Java JAR files aimed at extending GemFire's capabilities.
+However, the scope of these files extends beyond JAR files; for instance, GemFire also accommodates declarative configuration through a `cache.xml` file.

-This demo leverages GemFire for Kubernetes' approach to getting libraries onto container file systems.
+This demo leverages GemFire for Kubernetes approach to getting libraries onto container file systems.
 These "libraries" are essentially files, and from an operating system perspective, they are just bits on a disk so lets just use that and not worry that it has the label "libraries".

 In a future release, there might be a change in the terminology of "libraries" to be more inclusive, but this would likely wait for a major release to avoid API changes.

 ## How It Works

-Begin by reading about the libraries in the GemFire for Kubernetes Custom Resource Definition (CRD) documentation: https://docs.vmware.com/en/VMware-GemFire-for-Kubernetes/2.3/gf-k8s/crd.html
+Lets begin by reading about the libraries in the GemFire for Kubernetes Custom Resource Definition (CRD) documentation: https://docs.vmware.com/en/VMware-GemFire-for-Kubernetes/2.3/gf-k8s/crd.html

-The implementation involves copying files from an image into the GemFire container at a standard location: /gemfire/extensions.
+The operator implementation copyies the specified files from an image into the GemFire container into a standard location: /gemfire/extensions.

 Why use an image?
 When designing this feature, it was challenging to predict how customers would set up their infrastructure.
 The decision to use a container image was made because Kubernetes leverages container images so a common delivery mechinism that needed to be in place.